marcinjahn/puff/README.md

 Puff is a bit similar to what [dotnet Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#secret-manager) offers.
 However, the only similarity is the implementation of a general idea of keeping secrets out of the app's directory.
-The way how puff works is totally different from what dotnet Secret Manager does (also, puff is not dotnet-only, it can be used with any project).
+The way Puff works is totally different from what dotnet Secret Manager does (also, Puff is not dotnet-only, it can be used with any project).

+Note that Puff is useful only during the development process of your apps.
+If you app is installable, it should then store its configuration file(s) in some standard location as defined by the vendor of the operating system (like the XDG specification for Linux).

 ## Configs location

-The files managed by puff are stored in the following locations, depending on the operating system:
+The files managed by Puff are stored in the following locations, depending on the operating system:

 - macOS: `/Users/Alice/Library/Application Support/com.marcinjahn.puff/configs`
 - Linux: `/home/alice/.config/puff/configs`
 - Windows: `C:\Users\Alice\AppData\Roaming\marcinjahn\puff\configs`

-puff would be storing your projects' configs in folders stored in the `configs` directory.
+Puff would be storing your projects' configs in folders stored in the `configs` directory.
 Each project would have its own separate folder in the `configs` directory.

-Moving to another machine is more straightforward since all your app settings files (at least the ones you manage with puff) are stored in one central location that you can transfer to the new machine.
+Moving to another machine is more straightforward since all your app settings files (at least the ones you manage with Puff) are stored in one central location that you can transfer to the new machine.

 ## Usage

-The following is the typical usage of puff:
+The following is the typical usage of Puff:

 1. You have some code project, let's say under `/home/user/code/app1`.
-2. You can enable management of config files in that project by puff, as
+2. You can enable management of config files in that project by Puff, as
    follows:

 ```sh